charles-m-doan/distinction-space/content/Supportive/On_Permitting_Nonsense.md

 - “Perhaps reality transcends all distinction,” or
 - “What matters cannot be said,”

 do not function as internal challenges.
 They reject the aim under which admissibility has force.

-No response is required beyond that classification.
+No further response is required beyond that classification.

 ---

 ## Closing

-One may permit anything and abandon determinate discourse about reality.
+One may permit anything and relinquish determinate discourse about reality.

 Or one may accept constraint and forgo certain gestures of depth.

-The latter is chosen.

-That choice is the price of saying anything at all.
+The latter is not a preference but a **commitment** implicit in the attempt to say anything determinate at all.